 If you can hear traffic going around the circle, it may at first sound like it is far ahead of you.
 As you get closer, the circle traffic gradually sounds more and more to your left side.
-When you are actually walking along the circle, the traffic will be on your left, but you may notice that it isn’t going straight, it is going around a circle.
-Often the middle of the circle has landscaping or a mound, so you can’t hear the traffic on the other side of the circle well.
+When you are actually walking along the circle, the traffic will be on your left, but you may notice that it isn’t going straight, it is going around in a circular direction.
+Often, the central island has landscaping or a mound, so you may not be able to hear the traffic on the other side of the circulatory roadway well.

 Where do you cross a roundabout?

 The crosswalk to cross the street beside you (Main Street) is going to be about 20 to 30 feet before you get to the circulatory roadway.
 To continue straight ahead on Main Street, you have to curve around the circle and follow the sidewalk as it leaves the roundabout along Apple Street.
 Look for a sidewalk or curb ramp on your left.
 Turn left to cross Apple, then turn to the left and return back to the roundabout, continuing along the sidewalk until you are once again walking alongside Main Street, leaving the roundabout.

 American Printing House for the Blind. (n.d.).
 2021-2022 American Printing House for the Blind Products Catalog.

 Bourquin, E., Wall Emerson, R., & Sauerburger, D. (2011).
 Conditions that influence drivers' yielding behavior for uncontrolled intersections.
 Journal of Visual Impairment and Blindness, 105(11), 760-769.